 Because 50 percent is the highest rating for migraines, it indicates that the VA may not feel migraines completely interfere with someone’s ability to maintain employment.
-However, if you feel you’re unemployable because of your condition, and your headaches debilitate you to the extent that you cannot sustain normal, regular employment, you may be eligible for Individual Unemployability (IU).
-IU is part of a disability compensation program through the VA that will award 100 percent compensation to a veteran, even if his service connected disability was not rated at 100 percent.
-The criteria for IU includes the following:
+However, if you feel you’re unemployable because of your condition, and your headaches debilitate you to the extent that you cannot sustain normal regular employment, you may be eligible for Total Disability Individual Unemployability (TDIU).
+IU is part of a disability compensation program through the VA that will award 100 percent compensation to a veteran, even if his service-connected disability was not rated at 100 percent.
+The criteria for IU include the following:

 It’s possible that you may not meet any of the listed criteria for IU eligibility.
 If so, special consideration may still be given to your claim if you can show that your disability demonstrates unusual or exceptional circumstances that interfere with your earning ability.
 For example, if your condition requires frequent hospitalization, and you’re unable to work in a consistent manner, this might be considered an exceptional situation.

 If you do receive IU compensation, you will be required to fill out an annual employment questionnaire in order for the VA to determine your continued eligibility.

 The Importance of Documenting the Frequency and Severity of Your Migraines

 When you visit your doctor about your migraines, it’s very important that you explain how often you’re experiencing them and if they are, in fact, prostrating.
 The more descriptive you can be about your symptoms and how you must respond to alleviate them, the better.
 If your medical report simply notes that you had two migraines each month, that doesn’t tell the VA rating specialist much about your situation.
 But if your records detail your symptoms showing you had prostrating headaches requiring you lie in a dark, quiet room for days, you provide the rating specialist with important information.